 Before using canned or jarred pimento peppers drain the liquid and pat them dry.

 Canned pimento are low in calories and fat, but will be high in sodium, as usually they are marinated with sea salt.

 2 – Red bell pepper

 The best substitute for pimento pepper is the red bell pepper.
 Pimento and red bell peppers are both sweet, not spicy, and quite meaty.
 But red bell peppers are so much easy to find!

-For the most popular pimento recipe – the pimento cheese – some roasted and skinned red bell peppers will work really well.
+For the most popular pimento recipe – the pimento cheese – some roasted red peppers (and skinned) will work really well.